* BoE in no rush to raise rates; sterling hits 1-month low vs dollar

 * Lower rate outlook fails to lift European shares

-* U.S. shares dip after record; defensive shares climb (Adds close of U.S. markets)
+* U.S. shares dip after record; defensive shares climb (Adds oil settlements)

 By Chuck Mikolajczak

-NEW YORK, May 14 (Reuters) - Benchmark government bond yields in the United States and Germany dropped on Wednesday after sources told Reuters a European Central Bank rate cut next month is "more or less a done deal," while U.S. stocks fell from record highs.
+NEW YORK, May 14 (Reuters) - Benchmark government bond yields in the United States and Germany fell on Wednesday after sources told Reuters a European Central Bank rate cut next month is “more or less a done deal,” while U.S. stocks pulled back from recent record highs.